jhhung/EARRINGS/README.md

 ```
 pIRS simulates Illumina PE reads from a reference genome.
 In all the benchmarking except real data benchmarking,
 we use hg38 chr1 as reference genome to simulate reads.
-Then one can run the simulation by:
+One can run the simulation by:
 ```sh
 # python3 script.py [seed] -r [ref_genome] -n [read_num] -m [insert_mean] -std [insert_td] -ad1 [ad1] -ad2 [ad1]
 # To generate reads without adapters: